Extension theory approach in the stability of the standing waves for the NLS equation with point interactions on a star graph: Introduction

-Let $A$ be a densely defined symmetric operator in the Hilbert space $\mathcal{H}$.
+Let $A$ be a densely defined symmetric operator in the Hilbert space $ \mathcal{H}$.
 The domain of $A$ is denoted by $\dom(A)$.
-The deficiency numbers of $A$ are denoted by $n_\pm(A):=\dim\ker(A^*\mp iI)$.
-The number of negative eigenvalues (counting multiplicities) is denoted by $n(A)$.
+The \textit{ deficiency subspaces} and \textit{ deficiency numbers} of $A$ are defined by $\mathcal{N}_\pm(A):=\ker(A^*\mp iI)$ and $n_\pm(A):=\dim\ker(A^*\mp iI)$ respectively.
+The number of negative eigenvalues counting multiplicities (or \textit{the Morse index}) is denoted by $n(A)$.
+The spectrum and the resolvent set of $A$ are denoted by $\sigma(A)$ and $\rho(A)$ respectively.
+In particular, $ \sigma_p(A)$ and $\sigma_c(A)$ denote the point and the continuous spectrum of $A$.
+Let $X$ be an arbitrary Banach space, then its dual is denoted by $X'$.